 You can put your baby to sleep as early as 5 pm.
 That early?
 Yes, please.
-Even as a really early bedtime might be inconvenient for you, consider it a temporary solution to help your overtired baby make up for hours of sleep lost.
+Even though an earlier bedtime might be inconvenient for you, consider it a temporary solution to help your overtired baby make up for hours of sleep lost.

-Ensure that your baby doesn’t stay awake too long during the day, and put him to sleep once you observe any sleep cues.
+Ensure your baby doesn’t stay awake too long during the day and put him to sleep once you observe any sleep cues.

 Constantly put your baby to sleep within their awake time, this will help them get out of sleep debt, and you’d successfully break the overtired cycle.

 Trick: To get your baby to sleep during the day, turn off the lights to trick them into thinking it’s nighttime.
 Their body would release Melatonin in response to the darkness, and they’d fall asleep.